• Skip to primary navigation

 Get The Boring Performance Stuff Right

-A beautiful home that is cold, noisy or expensive to run quickly loses its appeal.
+A beautiful home that is hot, cold, noisy or expensive to run quickly loses its appeal.
 Heating systems, insulation, electrics and plumbing deserve proper thought, even if no one will ever compliment you on them directly.

 Windows matter more than people realise.
 Light, heat retention and noise all shape how a house feels day to day, and upgrading to proper double glazing at the right point in the project can transform comfort without shouting for attention.